ganesh-git2014/splunk-checker/README.md

 - Control splunk through REST (e.g. restart all splunk in a cluster)
 - Check concurrent search number
 - Add a process progress bar for cluster upgrade
+- Auto fill the splunk home & host in configuration page